 Maggie had an affair with Brick’s best friend, Skipper.
 Whenever she brings him up, Brick gets very angry with her.
 All the neglect and taunting make her catty, she admits she is being catty.
 It is Big Daddy’s birthday, and there is a party.
 No one has told Big Mama the truth about Big Daddy’s health reports, and Big Daddy doesn’t know the truth either.
 Brick is their favorite child, and there is a sense of neglect and sibling rivalry between Gooper and Brick because of it.
 Big Daddy questions Brick about his drinking, and as the conversation gets a little heated, Brick tells him about his cancer diagnosis.
 Gooper and Mae sit Big Mama down and tell her about the reports, but she does not believe them.
 She wants Brick to tell her the truth, and after accepting the diagnosis, she feels remorseful about Brick not having kids yet; Maggie announces that she is pregnant.

 Brick and his father are both objects of unrequited love.
 Big mama loves Big Daddy very much and does seem devoted to him, but he could care less.
-He makes fun of her in front of other people, disrespects her in public and private life all the time.
+He makes fun of her in front of other people and disrespects her in public and private life all the time.
 He doesn’t believe she has ever loved him.
 Skipper loved Brick for years up until his death.
 Brick could never reciprocate that love.
 He suppressed his feelings for Skipper because, at that time, homosexual relationships were not accepted and, Brick himself feels that it is wrong.
 It does seem like he did have feelings for Skipper, but out of fear, he never accepted them.
 Maggie loves Brick, and his neglect towards her puts her on the edge.
 She felt like a third wheel to Sipper and Brick in the beginning.
-Every time she tries to talks to Brick about him and Skipper, he gets angry.
+Every time she tries to talk to Brick about him and Skipper, he gets angry.
 At times, he seems almost indifferent to her.
 Like his father, Brick also doesn’t believe that Maggie loves him.